 One might argue that this approach will slow down the recognition, just like running four smaller recognizers in parallel, since we intend to quadruple the lexicon.
 This is however only true for the first couple words, since after this, the beam search [7] will cut off practically all the paths from the other languages.
-Even though we can not yet give experimental results we expect the increase in computational load to be well below linear while the increase for running four recognizers in parallel is well above linear: if one speaks a sentence in a foreign language into an automatic speech recognition system, the recognition time generally increases significantly, because nothing matches well and thus the dynamically adapted beam width [6, p.
+We will show in section 4 that at least in our first experiments with implicit language identification our expectation proved to be true that the increase in computational load is neglectable while the increase for running four recognizers in parallel would increase strongly: if one speaks a sentence in a foreign language into an automatic speech recognition system, the recognition time generally increases significantly, because nothing matches well and thus the dynamically adapted beam width [6, p.
 120] goes up.